benbraou/flex-layout-wiki/Custom-Breakpoints.md

 *  modify the `mediaQuery` ranges (as shown above), or
 *  add additional aliases and selectors

-Other custom aliases will not be available as selectors UNLESS the flex-layout Directives classes are modified or **extended** with those additional custom selectors.
+Note that any extra **custom aliases** will not be available as selectors UNLESS the flex-layout Directives classes are modified or **extended** with those additional custom selectors.

 > This is a known issue and the @angular core team is considering how to appropriately address such dynamic selector features.